Textualize/textual/docs/how-to/package-with-hatch.md

 But it's not all that complicated.
 When you have been through it once or twice, you should find it fairly straightforward.

+## Example repository

+See the [textual-calculator-hatch](https://github.com/Textualize/textual-calculator-hatch) repository for the project created in this How-To.

 ## The example app

 To demonstrate packaging we are going to take the calculator example from the examples directory, and publish it to PyPi.